simeononsecurity/simeononsecurity.ch/content/articles/secure-your-mobile-device-tips-for-keeping-your-data-safe/index.en.md

 ### Securing Your Data with Encryption and Backups

 As technology advances, we become more reliant on our devices to store and process sensitive data.
-From personal information to financial records, our devices hold a treasure trove of information that we cannot afford to lose.
+From personal information to financial records, our devices hold a treasure trove of information that we can't afford to lose.
 This is why you need to take measures to **secure our data with encryption and backups**.

 #### Encrypting Your Device and Communications